-Specific conditions for thi s topic Expected JU Global Health EDCTP3 estimates that a JU contribution of up to EUR contribution per project 10 million per project to be matched by an equal or greater financial and/or in-kind contribution from other contributing partners, would allow the outcomes of this topic to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative JU budget for the topic is EUR 40 million.
-Type of Action Coordination and Support Action (CSA) Admissibility and eligibility conditions All proposals submitted under this topic must include the EDCTP Association as a coordinator already at the first stage of the proposals' submission.
-This requirement is justified by the financial and administrative expertise of the EDCTP Association on project management and its technical expertise in SSA, which are relevant in the context of this lump sum Model Grant Agreement pilot.
+Expected JU contribution per project Global Health EDCTP3 estimates that a JU contribution of up to I 13.25 million per project to be matched by an equal or greater financial and/or in-kind contribution from other contributing partner would allow the outcomes of this topic to be addressed appropria Nonetheless, this does not preclude submission and selection of proposal requesting different amounts. rs, tely. financial and/or in-kind contribution from other contributing partner would allow the outcomes of this topic to be addressed appropriate Nonetheless, this does not preclude submission and selection of proposal requesting different amounts. tely. would allow the outcomes of this topic to be addressed appropria Nonetheless, this does not preclude submission and selection of proposal requesting different amounts. tely.
+Nonetheless, this does not preclude submission and selection of proposal requesting different amounts. proposal requesting different amounts. а proposal requesting different amounts.
+The total indicative JU budget for the topic is EUR 53.0 75 million.
+Type of Action Coordination and Support Action (CSA) Admissibility and All proposals submitted under this topic must include the EDCTP eligibility conditions Association as a coordinator already at the first stage of the proposals' submission.
+This requirement is justified by the financi and administrative expertise of the EDCTP Association on project management and its technical expertise in SSA, which are releva · · · · · · · · · · · · · · · · · · · the context of this lump sum Model Grant Agreement pilot.
 This is relevant namely regarding distribution of payments and quality of the reporting and deliverables.
-In addition, the EDCTP Association has a unique expertise in terms of African and European collaboration and wide knowledge of the research context in sub-Saharan Africa.
-The coordinator is to ensure adequate coordination of the networks funded.
+Most importantly, the EDCTP Associa tion has a unique expertise in terms of African and European collaboration and wide knowledge of the research context in sub- Saharan Africa, which are crucial for the coordination of large collaborative schemes that are expected to work in the successfu 1 projects of this topic, as well as presence in Africa, ensuring 1 proximity to the field and the activities implemented by the project ٠, The coordinator is to ensure adequate coordination of the networ funded.
+Tarrada.
+The eligible costs of the EDCTP Association in the actions funder 4 under this topic may not be reimbursed by the JU and may be us as a basis for in-kind contributions to operational activities (IKOP The in-kind contribution of the EDCTP Association will cover the , - coordination activities of the project.
+The applicant consortia should ıld contact the EDCTP Association in order to include it as coordinate their proposal and obtain the estimated amount of the Association contribution as well as any other relevant information.
+The EDCT Association will timely provide the information to all potential applicants.
+The EDCTP Association must not be counted as one of the three independent legal entities necessary to ensure the eligi oility

-&lt;sup>64 The Global Health Programme Office will ask the applicant contributing partner to revise the letter in case it significantly departs from the template letter published on the Global Health EDCTP3 JU website or is missing any compulsory elements.
+The Global Health Programme Office will ask the applicant contributing partner to revise the letter in case it significantly departs from the template letter published on the Global Health EDCTP3 JU website or is missing any compulsory elements.
 The preliminary assessment by the Programme Office does not consider the merits of the application.
 The final decision as to acceptance or rejection of a new contributing partner rests with the Global Health EDCTP3 JU Governing Board.